Is Toxic Town based on a true story? The Corby toxic waste case explained

 Netflix series Toxic Town has left viewers in tears as the drama documents three families fight for justice after their children were affected by the Corby toxic waste scandal.

-The stories of mothers Susan McIntyre (Jodie Whittaker), Tracey Taylor (Aimee Lou Wood) and Maggie Mahon (Claudia Jessie) are portrayed in the series, which has gained rave reviews.
+The stories of mothers Susan McIntyre (Jodie Whittaker), Tracey Taylor (Aimee Lou Wood) and Maggie Mahon (Claudia Jessie) are portrayed in the series, which has gained rave reviews for its subject matter and stellar cast.

 As more and more of us tune in to watch this moving tale, many viewers are keen to learn more about the stories told on screen.